Home Film & TVHappy Gilmore 2: A Satisfying and Enjoyable Sequel

 Advertisement

-Now with all the buzz that was going on for this film, Happy Gilmore was released in 1996 and I did not watch it until earlier this year so it is still fresh in my mind.
-It was insane to see Adam Sandler, Julie Bowen, and Christopher McDonald so young and the film really held up through the years and definitely a candidate on the Mount Rushmore of Adam Sandler’s classics.
-Now it has been a trend of Hollywood lately of making unnecessary sequels/reboots to films of the 90s and sometimes Adam Sandler’s films can be a miss but for Happy Gilmore 2, I was pleasantly surprised and entertained with how fun this movie was.
+I must admit that I recently watched the original film for the first time.
+It was insane to see Sandler, Bowen, and McDonald so young, and how well the film held up.
+It’s definitely a candidate on the Mount Rushmore of Sandler’s classics.
+Now it has been a trend of Hollywood lately of making unnecessary sequels/reboots to films of the 90s and sometimes Sandler’s films can be a miss but I was pleasantly surprised with Happy Gilmore 2.

 Advertisement